4.14 Case Study Conclusion: More Than Just Tired

 • Cells are usually very small, so they have a large enough surface area-to-volume ratio to maintain normal cell processes.
 Cells with different functions often have different shapes.

-• The is a highly organized framework of protein filaments and tubules that criss-cross the cytoplasm of a cell.
+• The cytoskeleton is a highly organized framework of protein filaments and tubules that criss-cross the cytoplasm of a cell.
 It gives the cell shape and helps to hold cell structures (such as organelles) in place.

 • The nucleus is the largest organelle in a eukaryotic cell.
 It is considered to be the cell’s control center, and it contains DNA and controls gene expression, including which proteins the cell makes.

-• and are sac-like organelles that may be used to store and transport materials in the cell or as chambers for biochemical reactions.
+• Vesicles and vacuoles are sac-like organelles that may be used to store and transport materials in the cell or as chambers for biochemical reactions.
 Lysosomes and peroxisomes are vesicles that break down foreign matter, dead cells, or poisons.

-• are organelles located near the nucleus that help organize the chromosomes before cell division so each daughter cell receives the correct number of chromosomes.
+• Centrioles are organelles located near the nucleus that help organize the chromosomes before cell division so each daughter cell receives the correct number of chromosomes.

 • No energy is needed from the cell for passive transport because it occurs when substances move naturally from an area of higher concentration to an area of lower concentration.
 Types of passive transport in cells include:

-• Simple , which is the movement of a substance due to differences in concentration without any help from other molecules.
+• Simple diffusion, which is the movement of a substance due to differences in concentration without any help from other molecules.
 This is how very small, hydrophobic molecules, such as oxygen and carbon dioxide, enter and leave the cell.

-• , which is the movement of a substance across a membrane due to differences in concentration, but only with the help of transport proteins in the membrane (such as channel proteins or carrier proteins).
+• Facilitated diffusion, which is the movement of a substance across a membrane due to differences in concentration, but only with the help of transport proteins in the membrane (such as channel proteins or carrier proteins).
 This is how large or hydrophilic molecules and charged ions enter and leave the cell.

-• requires energy to move substances across the plasma membrane, often because the substances are moving from an area of lower concentration to an area of higher concentration or because of their large size.
+• Active transport requires energy to move substances across the plasma membrane, often because the substances are moving from an area of lower concentration to an area of higher concentration or because of their large size.
 Two examples of active transport are the sodium-potassium pump and vesicle transport.

 • The sodium-potassium pump moves sodium ions out of the cell and potassium ions into the cell, both against a concentration gradient, in order to maintain the proper concentrations of both ions inside and outside the cell and to thereby control membrane potential.